Encounter at Farpoint: Casting

 The appearance of DeForest Kelley as Leonard McCoy was kept a secret, with the character only being referred to in scripts as "Admiral".
 While Roddenberry had wanted Kelley to appear, he thought that the actor would turn him down.
 The two had lunch together and Roddenberry suggested the appearance, with Kelley agreeing not only to appear, but also that he would not take anything more than the Screen Actor's Guild base salary for the part.
 He later said, "I just wanted scale, to let it be my way of saying thank you to Gene for the many good things he has done for me".
 John de Lancie deliberately missed his first audition for Q as he was appearing as a lead in a play at the time.
 A second audition was arranged during lunchtime so that he could attend.
 He later said that after he auditioned, "a big guy walked out, put his hands on my shoulder, and said, 'You make my words sound better than they are.'
 I said, 'Well, you must be the writer.'
 And he said, 'I'm Gene Roddenberry.'
 I had absolutely no idea who that was."
 Colm Meaney was cast in the part of the conn ensign on the ship's battle bridge, and after a further appearance in the episode "Lonely Among Us", his character was given the name Miles O'Brien in season two.

-The cast was announced on May 15, 1987.
-There was a certain degree of uncertainty regarding job security during the pilot for the main cast, as they did not hear until after production had wrapped that the show had been picked up for a further thirteen episodes.